Separable extensions in tensor-triangular geometry and generalized Quillen stratification: Abstract

 \section{Abstract}

-We study the continuous map induced on spectra by a separable extension of tensor-triangulated categories.
+We exhibit a link between the Going-Up Theorem in commutative algebra and Quillen Stratification in modular representation theory.
+To this effect, we study the continuous map induced on spectra by a separable extension of tensor-triangulated categories.
 We determine the image of this map and bound the cardinality of its fibers by the degree of the extension.
-We then prove a weak form of descent, ``up-to-nilpotence", which allows us to generalize Quillen's Stratification Theorem to a broad array of equivariant derived categories.
+We then prove a weak form of descent, ``up-to-nilpotence", which allows us to generalize Quillen Stratification to equivariant derived categories.